INFORMATION COLLECTION AND USE

 (j.1) giving Company reasonable prior notice of such information request, audit and/or inspection being required by Customer;

-(j.3) ensuring that such audit or inspection is undertaken during normal business hours, with minimal disruption to Company’s business, any sub-processors’ business and the business of other customers of Company; and
+(j.3) ensuring that such audit or inspection is undertaken during regular business hours, with minimal disruption to Company’s business, any sub-processors business and the business of other customers of Company; and

 (j) Customer may view and/or update their Personal Data via the billing control panel.

-(6) Company has a designated Data Protection Officer (DPO), in the US and separately in the EU, as a point of contact for all issues related to data privacy and protection within the scope of the Agreement and pending notification.
-The DPO can be reached at dpo@NWOL.com.
+(6) Company has a designated Data Protection Officer (DPO), in the US and separately in the EU, as a point of contact for all data privacy and protection issues within the scope of the Agreement and pending notification.
+The DPO can be reached at email@example.com.

-(7) If Company informs Customer that it considers that an instruction violates Data Protection Laws then it shall be entitled to suspend the execution of the relevant instructions until Customer satisfactorily confirms compliance or changes them.
-Further, if Company follows the instructions of Customer, Customer indemifies Company for any and all such current and future items or incidences related to such instruction.
+(7) If Company informs Customer that it considers that an instruction violates Data Protection Laws, then it shall be entitled to suspend the execution of the relevant instructions until Customer satisfactorily confirms compliance or changes them.
+Further, if Company follows the Customer’s instructions, the Customer indemnifies the Company for any and all such current and future items or incidences related to such instruction.

 (8) Customer shall, without undue delay and in a comprehensive fashion, inform Company of any defect that Customer considers has occurred in their and/or Company’s compliance with Data Protection Laws.